mhtbtanvir/PlugBot/README.md

-# PlugBot 💬
+PlugBot 💬

-**PlugBot** is a lightweight, customizable Flask-based chatbot backend designed to be plugged into any frontend application.
-It serves as a flexible foundation for intelligent chat interactions in web apps, educational platforms, or custom deployments.
+PlugBot is a lightweight, customizable Flask-based chatbot backend designed to be easily plugged into any frontend application.
+It provides a flexible foundation for intelligent chat interactions in web apps, educational platforms, or custom deployments.

----

-## 🔧 Features
+🔧 Features

-- 🧠 Intent-based chatbot logic using a JSON structure
+🧠 Intent-based chatbot logic using a JSON structure

-- ⚡ Fast Flask API for integration
+⚡ Fast Flask API for seamless frontend integration

-- 🧩 Easily pluggable into any frontend (e.g. React, Vanilla JS, Vue)
+🧩 Easily pluggable into any frontend framework (React, Vanilla JS, Vue, etc.)

-- 🔁 Supports both short and long-form questions
+🔁 Supports both short, intent-driven queries and long-form conversational fallback

+🤖 Integrates Hugging Face DialoGPT-medium as a fallback for handling unexpected queries

-- 🛠️ Fully customizable intents and responses
+🛠️ Fully customizable intents and responses
-- 🧪 Designed for educational, EdTech, or utility bots

----

 ## 🚀 Running Locally